 After 20 minutes, the transmitter showed Black Jack as stationary about a mile away.
 As we began getting closer, we could hear here BlackJack barking.

 We arrived to find Black Jack having bayed the Waterbuck, which was exhausted.
 A well-placed shot finished the hunt.

 We spent the morning looking for a Warthog.
 After some driving and glassing, we found an enormous boar having a mud bath.
 However, he up and moved shortly after we began our stalk.

-We decided to move back to the area where we saw the large Bushbuck.
-Waiting patiently while carefully glassing the area he stepped out about 100 yards to our left.
+We decided to move back to where we saw the large Bushbuck.
+Waiting patiently while carefully glassing the area, he stepped out about 100 yards to our left.

 Armando, a master SCI measurer, was delighted as all his trophies made the SCI qualification with ease.
-I explained that this does not always happen while hunting in Africa.
+I explained that this does not always happen.

-On the final day, Armando and Roberta spent the day relaxing at Olivefountain lodge.
-They also accompanied me to the great Fish river about half an hour’s drive from the lodge.
-A rogue hippo was in one of the farmer’s lands,s and I was setting up camera traps to ascertain the movements of the hippo.
+On the final day, Armando and Roberta relaxed at Olivefountain lodge.
+They also accompanied me to the Great Fish river, about half an hour’s drive from the lodge.
+A rogue hippo was in one of the farmer’s lands, and I was setting up camera traps to ascertain the movements of the hippo.
 Join us for some hunting in Africa.